What is a driverless car?

 How much will it cost to insure a driverless car?

-It’s impossible to say until driverless cars are fully legal on UK roads.
-It's possible, however, that self-driving cars might cut insurance costs for car owners.
 It’s thought that reducing human error will lead to fewer accidents.
-If that’s true, insurance providers will probably reward owners with a reduction in their premium.
+If that’s true, insurance providers may reward owners with a reduction in their premium.